Frank is a partner in our Real Estate group, based in Perth.

 Experience & expertise

 - acting for the State of Western Australia on the redevelopment of the Old Treasury Buildings site.
-This has involved the appointment of a consortium for the refurbishment of the buildings into a high-class boutique hotel and the construction of a new 34-level office tower, and arrangements with multiple adjoining owners to create a public precinct
+This involved the appointment of a consortium for the refurbishment of the buildings into a high-class boutique hotel and the construction of a new 34-level office tower, and arrangements with multiple adjoining owners to create a public precinct

 - acting for Golden Group in relation to the A$3.8 billion Belmont Park Racecourse development, the largest urban renewal project in Western Australia.
 This includes advising on development and funding structures, preparing development agreements and project management agreements and providing structuring advice and documentation for the off-the-plan sales of apartments